How to Freeze Soup

 This is earth, nutty and warming, with a touch of cream at the end to give it richness.

 Soup is the single most brilliant way to use up what you have in your fridge.

 It’s not the complicated recipe creation that makes me feel happy and proud so much….it’s the easy ones.

-This creamy Greek lemon soup is chunky with chicken and orzo.
-Adjust the amount of lemon juice and herbs to your taste.
+This creamy Greek soup is creamy, lemony and chunky with chicken and orzo.

 A hearty cold weather soup for mushroom lovers.
 Rich and satisfying (and also vegan)!

 This borscht-inspired soup is creamy and pretty and very simple to make.

 A beautiful, creamy, soul-soothing root vegetable soup.